wonducces8/Troop1941/README.md

 2. The **Slides & highlights** section already embeds the Troop 1941 Google Slides deck; swap the `src` if you publish a new deck.
 3. The Troop 1941 Google Calendar is already embedded under **Troop calendar**; update the `src` only if the calendar link changes.
 4. The contact buttons open Gmail to message Scoutmaster Matthew Grinnell at `grinnell99@hotmail.com`; update the `to` and `su` parameters if you prefer a different inbox.
+5. Section transitions fade as you scroll; if you prefer a simple cut between sections, remove the `IntersectionObserver` logic near the end of `index.html`.

 ## Easy hosting
 Because this is a static site, you can host it anywhere that serves HTML files: